 Our congregation has organized task forces in areas of interest to our members, and we are actively interested in launching new task forces as new concerns arise and members are moved to action.
 Task Force participants meet to share information and identify opportunities for JRC members to be involved in social, educational, religious, and political issues.
 Task Force members organize and get involved in activities within the synagogue, in Evanston and the greater Chicago area, around the country, and around the world.

-All task forces are overseen by our Vice President of Tikkun Olam, Laurie Goldstein.
+All task forces are overseen by the Vice President of Tikkun Olam.

 Immigrant Justice Task Force